slfrnkln/agent-simple/workdir/Agent3/README.md

-# Simple Agent 2
+# Simple Negotiation Agent

 Welcome to Fetch.AI Simple Agent repository.
 This is where you can see the most simple implementation of an Agent connecting to the OEF and making simple queries.
-Simple Agent 2 has an addition to the protocol that on top of making queries will set a price and transfer tokens from one agent to the other.
+Simple Negotiation Agent has an addition to the protocol that on top of making queries will negotiate a price between the client and the data agent.
+Once a deal is made, tokens will be transferred from one agent to the other followed by the exchange of data.
 This will require the ledger set up and running in order to work.

 ## License